andreysaf/PDF-SDK-Evaluation-2021/README.md

-# Do not download your PDF
+# Do Not Download Your PDF
 ### A story of digital document usability and security in your application

 Users like to leave some of the requirements till the last minute and as such I put together a guide with samples that outlines several PDF libraries that could save you some time.